-The report provides the members of the Board of Directors with a mid-year assessment of the "State of the Association" and contains:
+The report, coordinated by the President, provides the members of the Board of Directors with a midyear assessment of the "State of the Association" and contains:

-- 1. Status Reports submitted by standing committees. - 2.
-Status Reports submitted by ad hoc committees. - 3.
-Financial Status Report. - 4.
-Status Reports submitted by editors. - 5.
-Synopsis of Executive Committee discussions.
+- 1. Status Reports submitted by standing committees (First Vice President). - 2.
+Status Reports submitted by ad hoc committees (First Vice President). - 3.
+Financial Status Report (Executive Director). - 4.
+Status Reports submitted by editors (Executive Director via Publication Board Chair). - 5.
+Synopsis of Executive Committee discussions (Past President).